Natural selection in compartmentalized environment with reshuffling: Appendices

 \subsection{Random variables and generalized functions}

+This appendix does not contain new results.
+Its purpose is to be an introduction to the framework used in the article.

-A random variables $X$ on $\mathbb R$ is associated with a positive Radon measure $\mu_X$, which can be understood as a non-negative generalized function (linear continuous functional) $\rho_X$ defined on the space of continuous functions with compact supports $C_c$ endowed with the appropriate topology (see for example \cite{Schwartz1}).
+A random variables $X$ on $\mathbb R$ is associated with a positive Radon measure $\mu_X$, which can be understood as a non-negative generalized function (linear continuous functional) $\rho_X$ defined on the space of continuous functions with compact supports $C_c$ endowed with the appropriate topology (see, for example, \cite{Schwartz1}).
 This topology is conventionally induced by the following convergence rule: we say $\phi_n \to \phi$ in $C_c$, if there is a compact $K$ such that $\forall n$ $\supp \phi_n \subset K$ and $\phi_n \to \phi$ homogeneously.
 We will denote the topological linear space of generalized functions on $C_c$ endowed with the weak topology as $C_c'$, so the topology on $C_c'$ is induced by the convergence $\rho_n \to \rho \Leftrightarrow \forall \phi \in C_c$ $\langle \rho_n, \phi \rangle \to \langle \rho, \phi \rangle$.
-A generalized function $\rho$ is called non-negative, if for any non-negative $\phi \in C_c$ (that is $\forall x \in \mathbb R$ $\phi(x) \geqslant 0$) we have $\langle \rho, \phi \rangle \geqslant 0$.
-We will denote the subset of non-negative generalized functions with the subset topology as $C'_{c+}$.
-Such generalized functions serve as (generalized) probability density functions of random variables.
-Furthermore, we will only consider finitely supported generalized functions.
-Indeed, we are interested in the molecular fitness or in some enzymatic activity as a random variable.
-The molecular fitness or the activity is non-negative and has some physical upper bound (the reproduction rate cannot be infinite nor can be the rate of an enzymatic reaction).
+Such convergence is equivalent to the weak convergence of the corresponding measures in the measure-theoretical language.
+As this is the only convergence of generalized functions that we consider in the article, the use of the sign $\to$ to denote it does not bring any confusion.